Minerva Pious: Allen's Alley

 The Allen's Alley cast (l to r): Fred Allen, Kenny Delmar, Minerva Pious, Peter Donald, Parker Fennelly.

 Pious obtained her first regular job as part of Allen's Mighty Allen Art Players in the 1930s when Allen hosted the hour-long Town Hall Tonight.
 Playing a number of dialect roles in Allen's clever news spoofs and various other satires, Pious developed them into the Russian-Jewish housewife Mrs. Nussbaum by 1942, the year in which Allen's news spoofs finally developed into the "Allen's Alley" routines.

 In a review published in Billboard October 18, 1947, Jerry Franken praised her performance, writing, "Mrs. Nussbaum's malapropisms and occasionally inspired twists, sharpened by Minerva Pious's sock performance, are still boff."

 Pious became a fixture in the routines until Allen's show ended in 1949.
 She often greeted Allen's knock on her door with her Yiddish "Nuuuuuu," then answered Allen's cheery "Mrs. Nussbaum!" with lines like:

 "You are expectink maybe Veinstein Chuychill?"

 "You are expecting maybe Cecil B. Schlemeil?"

 "You are expecting maybe Tulalulalula Bankhead?"

 "You are expecting maybe Dinah Schnorra?"

 "You are expecting maybe Hoagy Carbuncle?"

+"You were expecting maybe Emperor Shapirohito?"

 Pious's portions of the "Alley" segments usually involved one or another joke at the expense of Mrs. Nussbaum's never-heard husband, Pierre.
 In one episode, Pierre had a bad cold, and one of the remedies involved vegetables of all types.
 According to Mrs. Nussbaum, the vegetables included "Carrots, stringle-a-beans and rutta-bagels."
 Her distinctive accented voice and Jane Ace-like knack for malaprops made her a series trademark.